Mitchell3514/Mitchell3514/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [https://mitchells.work](https://mitchells.work)
+- 👨‍💻 All of my projects will be available at [https://mitchells.work](https://mitchells.work) (currently hosting uni project)

 - 💬 Ask me about **TS/JS**